 Is Living in Costa Rica Safe for Expats?

 While there’s no place on Earth that’s truly crime-free, when you’re talking about violent crime this beautiful country is far safer than most places – even more than many locations within the United States.
-Thanks to the strict gun laws, Costa Rica doesn’t experience mass shootings or other such violence.
+The populace is relatively unarmed thanks to the strict gun laws; thus, Costa Rica doesn’t experience much gun violence.

 Costa Rica also distinctly lacks any sort of major political enemies.
 They don’t even have an army, nor do they pick fights with other nations.
 Foreign tourists are welcome in Costa Rica, as are expats and digital nomads.